Secukinumab

 What benefit can you expect from your treatment?

-It may take a number of weeks for you to notice some relief of joint swelling, pain and stiffness.
+It usually takes a few weeks to notice joint swelling, pain and stiffness getting better.

 Stopping secukinumab

 If you stop or delay your secukinumab treatment, your condition may get worse.
-Keep on your treatment unless your rheumatologist tells you to stop or unless you get side effects (see Side effects).
+Continue your treatment unless your rheumatologist tells you to stop or unless you get side effects (see Side effects).

 If you stop secukinumab for any reason, you must contact your rheumatologist.
-If you don’t, your treatment may no longer be subsidised by Medicare.
+If you don’t, your treatment may stop being subsidised by Medicare.

 How will you be checked while on secukinumab?

-Medicines like secukinumab are very expensive, but Medicare usually helps cover the cost.
-You can use it if you meet certain conditions.
+Medicines like secukinumab are very expensive, but Medicare usually helps cover the cost if you meet certain conditions.

 • Secukinumab can only be given if your disease is active and usual treatments have not worked.